 Terms and conditions

-You can add up to two conditions the subscriber has to accept in order to subscribe the form.
+You can add up to two conditions the subscriber has to accept to subscribe to the form.
 Enabling one or more conditions is optional.

-In the widget panel, the submit button requires you select all the enabled conditions to proceed.
+In the widget panel, the submit button requires you to select all the enabling conditions to proceed.

-In the example below two conditions are enabled, only the for the first one an additional text is provided.
-Please note that basic HTML can be included in the textarea field to link to an external document
+In the example below two conditions are enabled, only then for the first one, an additional text is provided.
+Please note that basic HTML can be included in the text area field to link to an external document

 |Admin panel||Frontend widget|

-You can use the "Test" button to instantly verify the plugin settings you've configured, so that you are immediately aware if there is an IP addresses restriction configured in MailUp, or if an incorrect IP-based restriction set in MailUp is preventing the plugin to communicate with it.
+You can use the "Test" button to instantly verify the plugin settings you've configured so that you are immediately aware if there is an IP addresses restriction configured in MailUp, or if an incorrect IP-based restriction is set in MailUp is preventing the plugin to communicate with it.

 Customizing the default CSS styles

 You can customize the look of the subscription form created by the plugin in your WordPress-powered Web site by either changing the CSS style selected under General Settings as mentioned above and/or by further editing those cascading style sheets.
 Familiarity with CSS is required to manually edit the default styles.
 Here is how to do so:

 - First, select the Plugins Editor in the WordPress administration area